-This service plan has been updated from previous service plans to reflect the strategic priorities contained in Setting Priorities for the B.C.
-Health System, subsequent policy papers, and to ensure alignment with the Taxpayer Accountability Principles.
-The priorities build from previous plans and focus on supporting the health and well-being of British Columbians, delivering health care services that are responsive and effective, and ensuring value for money in the health system.
+The priorities in this service plan build from previous plans to deliver health care services that are responsive and effective in a system that balances financial sustainability and quality.
 Underlying these goals is the fundamental principle of patient-centred care: a sustained focus on shifting the culture of health care in B.C. to put patients at the centre, which drives policy, accountability, service design and delivery.

-Goal 1: Support the health and well-being of British Columbians.
+Goal 1: Support the health and well-being of British Columbians